surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 <center><h1>SQL Runner </h1></center>

 Using SQL Runner you can directly access database and clout the access in variety of ways. it can easily set up the connection, and navigate the tables under your schema.
-In sql runner you can run the  pre-written SQL queries, view run history. sql runner c create your customs views and perform useful task with them in model section.
+In sql runner you can run the  pre-written SQL queries, view run history and create custom views and perform useful task with them in model section.

 ## Navigate To SQL Runner